Grzegorz96/WEATHER-APP/README.md

 ## Lessons Learned
-While creating the project, I learned how to work with json files, how to divide the project into modules and how important it is.
-When working on a foreign API, we must take into account that the data in the database will change, so our program must dynamically adapt to this.
-This project made me understand that.
-I also learned how to predict how the program might behave during various errors and how to deal with it.
+During the project creation, I learned how to work with JSON files, how to modularize the project, and how crucial it is.
+When dealing with non-own API, we must consider that data in the database may change, so our program needs to dynamically adapt to these changes.
+This project allowed me to comprehend that.
+I also gained the ability to anticipate how the program might behave in various error scenarios and how to handle them effectively.

 ## Features to be implemented